Our Services

 If you're pregnant and experiencing serious or life-threatening symptoms—such as heavy bleeding, severe abdominal pain, or signs of preterm labor—please speak to a doctor immediately or call emergency services.
 For non-urgent concerns like stress, fatigue, or mild joint pain, consult your prenatal care provider before starting any new herb or supplement.

-If you're unsure whether your symptoms warrant a call to your doctor, try Ubie's free AI-powered Pregnancy Symptom Checker to get personalized guidance on your next steps.
+If you're unsure whether your symptoms warrant a call to your doctor, use Ubie's free AI-powered symptom checker to quickly assess your symptoms and get personalized guidance on your next steps.

 Open communication ensures your provider can catch potential interactions or side effects early.